Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 "Without ego, yes."

 "You didn’t get that way without taking a few knocks, from what you’ve told me."
 Ian put his guard up.
-"And besides...How often does a chap like me get the chance to test himself against that?
+"And besides...
+How often does a chap like me get the chance to test himself against that?
 So yeah.
 I *do* say so."

 Regaari paused and tilted his head, considering Ian.